Rajpratik71/linux-manPages/systemd-tty-ask-password-agent.md

-SYSTEMD-TTY-ASK-PASSWORDsystemd-tty-ask-passSYSTEMD-TTY-ASK-PASSWORD-AGENT(1)
+SYSTEMD-TTY-ASK-PASSWORD-AGENT(1)                                                   systemd-tty-ask-password-agent                                                   SYSTEMD-TTY-ASK-PASSWORD-AGENT(1)

 NAME
        systemd-tty-ask-password-agent - List or process pending systemd password requests

 SYNOPSIS
        systemd-tty-ask-password-agent [OPTIONS...]
 [VARIABLE=VALUE...]

 DESCRIPTION
        systemd-tty-ask-password-agent is a password agent that handles password requests of the system, for example for hard disk encryption passwords or SSL certificate passwords that need to be queried at boot-time or during runtime.

-       systemd-tty-ask-password-agent implements the Password Agents
-       Specification[1], and is one of many possible response agents which answer to queries formulated with systemd-ask-password(1).
+       systemd-tty-ask-password-agent implements the Password Agents Specification[1], and is one of many possible response agents which answer to queries formulated with systemd-ask-password(1).

 OPTIONS
        The following options are understood: